artisan-roaster-scope/artisan/_docs/27-transposer.md

 "Cancel" reverts also to the original profile closes the dialog box.
 “OK" creates a new profile by applying the mapping to the loaded profile and closed the dialog box.

 **Original Roast** – Below you see an original roast.
-Note that you may wish to turn off events (Config>Events>Markers – deselect your option).
+Note that you may wish to turn off events (menu `Config` >> `Events`, `Markers` – deselect your option).
 Transposer will not tell you how to change your gas air, but it will tell you a proposed new charge temperature if you change any of the BT temps.

 ![Transposer Original](/assets/images/gsg/Transposer original.jpg)

-**Background Roasts** – After you have used Transposer, you can go to Roast>Switch Profiles, select Save the profile, and it will load into as a background roast.
+**Background Roasts** – After you have used Transposer, you can go to `Roast` >> `Switch Profiles`, select Save the profile, and it will load into as a background roast.
 Remember to turn Events back on before you start roasting.

 **Changing the Phases**  - let’s say you want to change the times or percentages of your phases, enter the new ones in the target boxes.
 You will get new targets to hit, but Transposer will not tell you how to get there with air and gas changes.
 This is important to note, and you probably want to screenshot and print the dialog box results so you can plan how you will the new time targets.